 - Desktop browsers: Chrome, Edge, Firefox and Safari.

 By default, your Hulu with Live TV subscription lets you use only two devices at the same time.
-Unlike any other streaming service, you can pay a monthly fee to unlock that limit and use as many devices as you want on your home network.
+However, you can pay a monthly fee to unlock that limit and use as many devices as you want on your home network.
 The upgrade also lets your family use three mobile devices simultaneously when away from home.

 For more information about Hulu with Live TV’s device support, click here.